 Sign on with Harvesters

-We are writing today as your constituents and a concerned members of our community to urge you to reject the harmful provisions included in the House budget reconciliation legislation that would reduce funding for the Supplemental Nutrition Assistance Program (SNAP) and Medicaid.
+We are writing today as your constituents and as concerned members of our community to urge you to reject the harmful provisions included in the “Big Beautiful Bill” that would reduce funding for the Supplemental Nutrition Assistance Program (SNAP) and Medicaid.
 When these programs are strong, they help families in our region get the resources they need – cuts would mean individuals will face even more challenges to put food on the table and access health care.

 With nearly 50 million Americans facing food insecurity—the highest level in over a decade – we need strong federal programs, the charitable food system, and community partners, working together to solve the hunger crisis.
 Shifting SNAP costs to states would force state governments to reduce benefits, limit eligibility or raise taxes – the opposite of what our neighbors facing hunger say they need to thrive.